Breathe in a happy home: 4 Benefits of good indoor quality

 2. Manage allergens and asthma triggers

-Air quality can significantly impact allergies and asthma.
+Air quality can significantly impact allergies and asthma3.
 If your indoor air has high concentrations of fine particles, it can exacerbate these respiratory conditions.
 There are also plenty of allergens that make it into your house, such as pet dander, pollen and smoke.

-By identifying and measuring the levels of allergens and pollutants in your air, you can take steps to decrease their presence in your air, reducing the likelihood of triggering allergy and asthma symptoms.
+By identifying and measuring the levels of allergens and pollutants in your air, you can take steps to decrease their presence in your air, reducing the likelihood of triggering allergy and asthma symptoms4.
 For example, you may consider investing in an air purifier.
 The Carrier Smart Air Purifier captures 99.97% of airborne particles sized 0.3 microns, decreasing the levels of pollutants in standard (up to 430 square feet) and large rooms (up to 560 square feet).

 3. Improve your sleep

 Do you feel sluggish and tired even after getting a full night's sleep?
 The indoor air quality may be the culprit.
 If particulates in the air trigger your allergies or asthma, you'll likely have a hard time falling and staying asleep.
-According to the American Sleep Association, poor air quality can also increase the severity of existing respiratory illnesses, making it difficult to get quality sleep.
+According to the American Sleep Association, poor air quality can also increase the severity of existing respiratory illnesses, making it difficult to get quality sleep5.

 "A good night's sleep can affect your mood and productivity," says healthy home expert Holly Rhodes.
 "If you can identify what is in your air and decrease pollutants and allergens, you'll be able to breathe easily and deeply throughout the night."